Ahmadmusa12/MyProjects/README.md

-# Mileage Converter
+# Single Page Application (SPA)

-I built a mobile mileage-to-kilometer converter app using React Native and Expo.
-It lets users input either unit (miles or kilometers) and instantly see the converted result.
-I managed state with React Hooks, implemented the conversion logic, and styled the UI for clean mobile usability.
+This is a starter React app built using Vite.
+It runs as a Single Page Application (SPA), meaning all interactions happen without full page reloads.
+The current setup demonstrates dynamic behavior with a simple counter powered by React state.

-**Tech Used:** React Native, Expo, JavaScript
+**Tech Used:** React, JavaScript, Vite
-**How I Built It:** Developed on macOS, tested live using the Expo Go app on my phone.
+**How I Built It:** Bootstrapped the app with Vite, coded in VS Code, and tested locally.